midani-47/midani-47/README.md

 ## 🚀 About Me

-I'm a Computer Science student at IMC Krems with a genuine passion for Data Science, algorithms, and problem-solving.
-Currently in my fourth semester, I enjoy tackling complex challenges, automating functinoalities, optimizing systems, and continuously learning new technologies.
+I'm a Computer Scientist specialized in Data Science, Machine Learning, and BioInformatics.
+I enjoy tackling complex challenges, automating functinoalities, optimizing systems, and continuously learning new technologies.
 The combination of specializing and expanding my scope of experience keeps me busy all day everyday.
-My goal is to utilize my knowledge, time and energy in contributing to innovative projects that make a positive impact.
+When I utilize my experience and passion, time and energy spent in contributing to projects pass productively with pleasure.

 ![GIF](https://github.com/midani-47/midani-47/blob/main/gifs/221352987-68da234d-4d62-4e9d-9d7f-098dc657c2dc.gif?raw=true)